 - Communications can be via land line, cellular, Internet or a combination.

-- Most insurance companies will give a substantial discount on premises with monitored systems.
+- Most insurance companies will give a discount on premises with monitored systems.

 - Motion sensors provide a second line of defense if an intruder gets past the door/window sensors.

-- Sensors are often called PIRs, because they use passive infrared technology to detect the heat emitted by an intruder.
+- Some sensors are referred to as PIRs, because they use passive infrared technology to detect the heat emitted by an intruder.

 - Advanced PIRs will detect body heat and motion, and even distinguish between a person and a pet, up to a certain size.

 - Motion sensors also serve as occupancy sensors.
-A security dealer can program the system to turn off lights in the room if there is no activity for 15 minutes.
+A home security system dealer can program the system to turn off lights in the room if there is no activity for 15 minutes.

 - Mount PIRs in areas that burglars would have to pass if they gained entry.